SahbiChaibi/Interactive-interface-for-spatio-temporal-mapping-of-HFOs/README.md

 # HFOsMap: An interactive GUI for reliable detection and brain mapping of High-Frequency Oscillations (HFOs) features in epilepsy
-In the neurological field, most clinicians are not deeply familiar with signal and image processing, artificial intelligence, or programming skills.
-Therefore, simplifying and integrating various existing algorithms into user-friendly graphical interfaces can be highly beneficial for them in this regard.
-Recently, High-Frequency Oscillations (HFOs) have emerged as key biomarkers in epilepsy research and diagnosis.
+Most clinicians are not deeply familiar with computer programming skills.
+Therefore, simplifying and integrating various standalone diagnostic algorithms into user-friendly graphical interfaces can be highly beneficial for them in this regard.
+Over the last two decades, HFOs have emerged as potential biomarkers in epilepsy diagnosis and monitoring.
 The presented software is a plug-and-play interactive Graphical User Interface (GUI) designed for detecting and tracking the underlying mechanisms of HFOs biomarkers.
-It incorporates six validated HFO detection methods followed by reduction of false detection rates.
-It also offers new brain mapping capabilities to monitor HFO characteristics across different brain regions and clinical stages.
-This tool helps bridge the gap between research and clinical practice, enhancing the understanding of clinical relevance and applicability of HFOs in epilepsy.
+It incorporates six validated HFO detection methods, followed by better reduction of false detection rates.
+It also tracks changes of HFO characteristics across different brain regions and temporal clinical stages.
+## Keywords: Epilepsy, HFOs, detection, verification and checking, features, brain mapping.

 # HFOsMap workflow
 The process of reliable detection and brain mapping of High-Frequency Oscillation (HFO) features in epilepsy involves four main stages:
-Stage 1 – Data reading,
+Stage 1 – EEG data reading.
-Stage 2 – Selection of the HFO detection method & HFOs detection, Stage 3 – Verification of detected HFOs,
+Stage 2 – HFO detection method selection.
+Stage 3 – Manual verification and validation of relevant detected HFO results.
 Stage 4 – Mapping of HFO features.
-A simplified flowchart illustrating the functionalities of our software is shown in the figure below.
+A simplified flowchart illustrating the processes integrated into our software is shown in the figure below.
 ![image](https://github.com/user-attachments/assets/a152e8fd-6790-4ee6-8850-05741ab6f6dd)

 # Related Article
-This project is associated with the research article titled:
+This project is related to the research article titled:
 “Interactive Interface for Spatio-Temporal Mapping of the Epileptic Human Brain Using Characteristics of High-Frequency Oscillations (HFOs)”, published in the Biomedical Signal Processing and Control journal (2023).
-You can access the article via the following DOI link: https://doi.org/10.1016/j.bspc.2023.105041
+You can access the article via the following DOI link: https://doi.org/10.1016/j.bspc.2023.105041 Authors grant a nonexclusive license to use this software and documentation for education and research.
+No part of the software or documentation can be included in any commercial product without prior obtaining a written permission of the authors.
+Please cite the following reference:
-Citation:
-Chaibi S, Mahjoub C, Le Bouquin Jeannes R & Kachouri A. Interactive Interface for Spatio-Temporal Mapping of the Epileptic Human Brain Using Characteristics of High-Frequency Oscillations (HFOs).
-Biomedical Signal Processing and Control(2023), 85, 105041. https://doi.org/10.1016/j.bspc.2023.105041.
+Chaibi S, Mahjoub C, Le Bouquin Jeannes R, & Kachouri A. Interactive Interface for Spatio-Temporal Mapping of the Epileptic Human Brain Using Characteristics of High-Frequency Oscillations (HFOs).
+Biomedical Signal Processing and Control, 2023, 85, 105041. https://doi.org/10.1016/j.bspc.2023.105041.

-## Stage 1 – Data reading
+## Stage 1 – EEG Data reading
 Here is a brief summary in bullet points of the described GUI features:
 1. Browse button: Allows the user to upload EEG data files in .mat format.
 2. Sampling frequency field: Editable field to set the sampling rate for EEG signal processing.